 The Board recognises it has a responsibility to provide strategic leadership and direction in the development of the Group's health and safety strategy in order to protect all of its stakeholders.
 The Company has developed a Health and Safety Policy to clearly define roles and responsibilities and in order to identify and manage risk.

-This Strategic Report was approved by the Board of Directors on 12 December 2013 and signed on its behalf.
+This Strategic Report was approved by the Board of Directors on 12 December 2013.

-Patrick Cheetham
+Patrick L Cheetham

 Chairman

 Board of Directors

 The Directors and Officers of the Company are: